mcba1n/nnc_air/README.md

 The script `root/air_sim/kernel.cu` is a so-called CUDA kernel that can only run on an NVIDIA GPU with CUDA installed.

 1. Install CUDA (e.g., CUDA Version 11.7).
-2. Ensure that the `root` directory is correctly specified within the script for each of the aforementioned CSV files.
+2. Ensure that the `root` directory is correctly specified within the script.
 3. Run the commands:
 ```
 cd air_sim